jenkinsci/tm4j-automation-plugin/README.md

       - one:
         value: "server"
         serverAddress: "yourJiraServerAddress.com"
-        username: "yourJiraUsername"
+        username: "yourJiraServerUsername"
         password: "yourJiraServerPassword"
       - two:
         value: "cloud"
-        serverAddress: "yourJiraCloud.attlasian.net"
+        serverAddress: "yourJiraCloud.atlassian.net"
         jwt: "yourCloudToken"

 ```
+Note:
+- For server configurations, set the `value` property to `server`, then provide the `serverAddress`, `username` and `password`
+- For cloud configurations, set the `value` property to `cloud`, then set the `serverAddress` and the `jwt`.
+The jwt property can be generated [here](https://support.smartbear.com/zephyr-scale-cloud/docs/rest-api/generating-api-access-tokens.html)

-Note That you can configure as many Instances as you want by simply adding another `jiraInstances` list entry
+Note That you can configure as many instances as you want by simply adding another `jiraInstances` list entry